Davis-don/postgree-readme-concept/Readme.md

 * This property ensures that once the transaction has completed execution, the updates and modifications to the database are stored in and written to disk and they persist even if a system failure occurs.

 # NORMALIZATION
+* Normalization is the process of organizing the data in the database.

  ## First Normal Form
+* A relation will be 1NF if it contains an atomic value.
+* It states that an attribute of a table cannot hold multiple values.
+It must hold only single-valued attribute.

  ## Second Normal Form
+* In the 2NF, relational must be in 1NF.
+* In the second normal form, all non-key attributes are fully functional dependent on the primary key

  ## Third Normal Form
+ * A relation will be in 3NF if it is in 2NF and not contain any transitive partial dependency.
+ * 3NF is used to reduce the data duplication.
+It is also used to achieve the data integrity.
+ * If there is no transitive dependency for non-prime attributes, then the relation must be in third normal form.

  ## Boyce Codd Normal Form
+ * BCNF is the advance version of 3NF.
+It is stricter than 3NF.
+* A table is in BCNF if every functional dependency X → Y, X is the super key of the table.
+* For BCNF, the table should be in 3NF, and for every FD, LHS is super key.

  ## Fourth Normal Form
+ * A relation will be in 4NF if it is in Boyce Codd normal form and has no multi-valued dependency.
+ * For a dependency A → B, if for a single value of A, multiple values of B exists, then the relation will be a multi-valued dependency.